bakhshiali/bakhshiali.github.io/_projects/CCD.md

 <p align="justify" style="padding-left: 1em">A frame transfer CCD solves both problems: it has a shielded, not light sensitive, area containing as many cells as the area exposed to light.
 Typically, this area is covered by a reflective material such as aluminium.
 When the exposure time is up, the cells are transferred very rapidly to the hidden area.
 Here, safe from any incoming light, cells can be read out at any speed one deems necessary to correctly measure the cells’ charge.
 At the same time, the exposed part of the CCD is collecting light again, so no delay occurs between successive exposures.</p>

-The disadvantage of such a CCD is the higher cost: the cell area is basically doubled, and more complex control electronics are needed.
+<p align="justify" style="padding-left: 1em">The disadvantage of such a CCD is the higher cost: the cell area is basically doubled, and more complex control electronics are needed.</p>

 <h3>2.Intensified charge-coupled device</h3>
-An intensified charge-coupled device (ICCD) is a CCD that is optically connected to an image intensifier that is mounted in front of the CCD.
+<p align="justify" style="padding-left: 1em">An intensified charge-coupled device (ICCD) is a CCD that is optically connected to an image intensifier that is mounted in front of the CCD.</p>

 <p align="justify" style="padding-left: 1em">An image intensifier includes three functional elements: a photocathode, a micro-channel plate (MCP) and a phosphor screen.
 These three elements are mounted one close behind the other in the mentioned sequence.
 The photons which are coming from the light source fall onto the photocathode, thereby generating photoelectrons.
 The photoelectrons are accelerated towards the MCP by an electrical control voltage, applied between photocathode and MCP.
 The electrons are multiplied inside of the MCP and thereafter accelerated towards the phosphor screen.
 The phosphor screen finally converts the multiplied electrons back to photons which are guided to the CCD by a fiber optic or a lens.</p>